solidsnakedev/cardano-node-docker/README.md

 ```

 ## Removing containers
-### This will only remove the stopped containers
+You can remove all the containers by running the below script, and this will only remove the stopped containers
 ```
 ./rm-containers.sh
 ```

 ## Removing images
-### This will only remove the images that are not attached to containers
+You can remove all the images bu running the below script, and this will only remove the images that are not attached to containers
 ```
 ./rm-images.sh
 ```